Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 ## LESSON INTRODUCTION

-#zFleck
-Security assessment refers to processes and tools that evaluate the attack surface.
-With knowledge of adversary tactics and capabilities, you can assess whether points on the attack surface are potentially vulnerable attack vectors.
+Security [[assessment]] refers to processes and tools that evaluate the attack surface.
+With knowledge of adversary tactics and capabilities, you can assess whether points on the [[attack surface]] are potentially vulnerable [[attack vector]].
 The output of [[assessment]] is recommendations for deploying, enhancing, or reconfiguring security controls to mitigate the risk that vulnerabilities are exploitable by [[threat]] actors.

 Lesson Objectives